CodePushGo/website/src/content/blog/en/npm-scripts-for-capacitor-ota-updates-explained.md

 2. Configure updates in `capacitor.config.json`.
 3. Add npm scripts like `deploy:production` to streamline deployment.

-With platforms like Capgo offering fast updates (95% user adoption in 24 hours) and affordable pricing, managing OTA updates has never been more efficient.
+With platforms like CodePushGo offering fast updates (95% user adoption in 24 hours) and affordable pricing, managing OTA updates has never been more efficient.

 ## Explore [Capawesome](https://capawesome.io/)'s New Ionic [Capacitor](https://capacitorjs.com/) Live Update ...